espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

     esp_eth_start(eth_handle); // start Ethernet driver state machine

 .. warning::
-    It is recommended to fully initialize the Ethernet driver and network interface before registering the user's Ethernet/IP event handlers, i.e. register the event handlers as the last thing prior to starting the Ethernet driver.
+    It is recommended to fully initialize the Ethernet driver and network interface before registering the user's Ethernet/IP event handlers, i.e., register the event handlers as the last thing prior to starting the Ethernet driver.
 Such an approach ensures that Ethernet/IP events get executed first by the Ethernet driver or network interface so the system is in the expected state when executing the user's handlers.

 .. _misc-operation-of-driver: